Pylons/hypatia/docs/overview.rst

-In the above example, we specified no particular sort ordering or limit, and we're essentially asking the catalog to return us all the documents that match the word 'peach' as a field within the field index named ``flavor``.
+In the above example, we specified no particular sort ordering or limit, and we're essentially asking the catalog to return us all the documents that match the word ``peach`` as a field within the field index named ``flavor``.
 Other types of indexes can be queried similarly::